 Each Amptector I-A trip unit has a terminal block equipped with test plug terminals accessible on the front of the circuit breaker front panel.
-This permits convenient field checking of calibrations and operation with an ex-
+This permits convenient field checking of calibrations and operation with an external power supply.
+A specially designed power supply test kit, with plugs to match the Amptector trip unit test plug terminals is available; and its operation is described in Section 8.7.6 of this instruction book.

-See Section 8.4 of Text for Explanation Fig. 63 Amptector I-A Trip Unit with Front Cover Removed (396706)
+•See Section 8.4 of Text for Explanation Fig. 63 Amptector I-A Trip Unit with Front Cover Removed (396706)